edsu/inkdroid.org/_posts/2015-10-09-white-dudes-giving-speeches.md

 Bergis and I [did our best] to collect what we could from these sad, terrifying and enraging events.
 The protests in Baltimore were of particular interest to us at the University of Maryland since it was right in our backyard.
-Our data collection efforts got the attention of Rashawn Ray who is a professor in sociology at the University of Maryland.
-He and his PhD student Melissa Brown were interested in studying how the discussion of Ferguson changed in four datasets we had collected: the initial killing of Michael Brown, the non-indictment of Darren Wilson, the Justice Department Report and then the one year anniversary.
+Our data collection efforts got the attention of Rashawn Ray who is an Assistant Professor of Sociology at the University of Maryland.
+He and his PhD student Melissa Brown were interested in studying how the discussion of Ferguson changed in four Twitter datasets we had collected: the killing of Michael Brown, the non-indictment of Darren Wilson, the Justice Department Report, and then the one year anniversary.
 They have been exploring what the hashtags, images and text tell us about the shaping of narratives, sub-narratives and counter-narratives around the Black experience in the United States.

 And we haven't even accessioned any of the data.
 It's sitting in MITH's Amazon cloud storage.
 This really isn't anybody's fault but my own.
 I haven't made it a priority to figure out how to get it into the University's Fedora repository.
 In theory it should be doable.
 This is why I'm such a fan of Natalie's work at the University of Miami that I mentioned at the beginning.
 Not only did she get the data into the archive, but she described it with a finding aid that is now on the Web, waiting to be discovered by a researcher like Rashawn.